 If you’re a fan of Harry Potter, book ahead before taking a trip to Hogwarts in the Snow for a behind-the-scenes look at how the movies were made and see the famous film sets transformed for the Christmas season.

 Feeling peckish?
-Head to nearby Kingly Court, just off Carnaby Street, or the charming streets of Seven Dials for a diverse range of restaurants.
+Head to nearby Kingly Court, just off Carnaby, or the charming streets of Seven Dials for a diverse range of restaurants.
 Alternatively, dine on delicious dishes from the Far East under the colourful lanterns of Chinatown.

 Sunday in London